TrellixVulnTeam/swahilipython_SCMU/Doc/library/optparse.rst

 Options are used to provide extra information to tune or customize the execution of a program.
 In case it wasn't clear, options are usually *optional*.
 A program should be able to run just fine with no options whatsoever.
-(Pick a random program from the Unix or GNU toolsets.
+(Pick a random program kutoka the Unix or GNU toolsets.
 Can it run without any options at all and still make sense?
 The main exceptions are ``find``, ``tar``, and ``dd``\ ---all of which are mutant oddballs that have been rightly criticized for their non-standard syntax and confusing interfaces.)